orbisgis/h2gis/docs/dev/ST_RemovePoint.md

 <img class="displayed" src="../ST_RemovePoint_1.png"/>

 {% highlight mysql %}
+-- In the following two examples, we get the same result whether we -- use ST_Buffer or a POLYGON:
 SELECT ST_RemovePoint('POLYGON((0 1, 5 4, 5 7, 2 6, 0 1))',
                       ST_Buffer('POINT(6 8)', 1.5));
 -- Answer: POLYGON((0 1, 5 4, 2 6, 0 1))